Skip to main content

 Zone 8b is a nearly subtropical zone where summer heat shapes the entire growing strategy.
 Productive windows concentrate in spring (February–May) and fall (September–November).
 First frost is rare before December, enabling extended fall harvests well into winter.

-Zone 8B at a glance: Last frost averages February 18 (range Jan 28–Mar 8).
+Zone 8B at a glance: Last frost averages March 20 (range February 27 to April 8).
 First fall frost averages December 8.
 Growing season is 293 days.
-Start warm-season crops indoors 6–10 weeks before last frost; transplant after February 18.
+Start warm-season crops indoors 6–10 weeks before last frost; transplant after March 20.

 Last Spring Frost